Applying to Cate as a Day Student

 Day students have a number of options as to where they spend free time during the academic day.

-We do not offer transportation to and from campus but encourage carpooling.
-At the start of the school year, Cate will help pair you with other families interested in carpooling.
+We do not offer transportation to and from campus, but we encourage carpooling.
+At the start of the school year, Cate will help introduce you to other families interested in carpooling.

 Underclassman Driving Permission